 The payback period method has some faults that create limitations on its usage.
 First, it does not consider the total stream of cash flows.
 It ignores those after the end of the recovery period.
 For example, if a potential investment of $10,000 is expect to generate $6,000 in year 1, $4,000 in year 2, and $3,000 in year 3, the payback period method would consider years 1 and 2 since by the end of year 2, all $10,000 of the investment would be recovered.
 The payback period method ignores the cash flow in year 3.

-Second, the payback period method does not consider the time value of money in its calculations.
+The second drawback of the payback period method is that it does not consider the time value of money in its calculations.
 Assume two potential investments, each with a cost of $10,000 and an estimated 3 year period of benefit.
 Investment A has recoveries of $8,000, $2,000, and $3,000, respectively for the three years, while investment B has recoveries of $2,000, $8,000, and $4,000, respectively for its three years of benefits.
 Both investments have a 2 year payback period since 100 percent of the cost will be recovered within two years.
 However, because money has value over time, investment A clearly brings in more cash earlier in its life (year 1) compared to investment B which brings in fewer dollars in year 1.
-The payback period method ignores the timing of the cash flows and rates both investments as equal options.
+The payback period method ignores the timing of the cash flows and evaluates both investments as equal options.

 Accounting Rate of Return